 About the Authors

 In 2012, the Earth Innovation Institute launched the Strengthening Community-based Forest Enterprises in the Tropics project with funding from the same agencies.
-Shoana and Tom continue to collaborate on developing Green Value, and in 2015 the International Network for Bamboo and Rattan's (INBAR) Latin American and Caribbean Office also contributed to creating the Green Value Facilitator's Kit.
-Important contributions to Green Value have also come from partner organizations who have helped organize and run workshops, as well as the many people who have been trained in the workshops.
+Shoana and Tom continue to collaborate on developing the Green Value tool, and in 2015 the International Network for Bamboo and Rattan's (INBAR) Latin American and Caribbean Office also contributed to creating the Green Value Facilitator's Kit.
+Important contributions to the Green Value tool have also come from partner organizations who have helped organize and run workshops, as well as the many people who have been trained in the workshops.